kab163/Delaunay_Triangulation/README.md

 visit_writer.c: Do not modify this file.
 This is necessary for the function which outputs the file above.

 DTcode.C: This is the version of the DT code file that should be modified.
-It can be compiled with g++, but make sure the above file is present in the same folder or you will get a compilation error.
+It can be compiled with g++ (may have to use the "-std=c++11" flag), but make sure the above file is present in the same folder or you will get a compilation error.

+DelTInput.C: This is a version of the latest DT code that now has input file reading capabilities.
+It reads in the .txt input file and makes a Delaunay Triangulation accordingly.
+To give this .C file a new input, make sure you change the name of the input file within main to handle it.
+Right now it's set to "input.txt".
+That should be the only change necessary.

+input.txt: A sample input file.
+Currently, this input file holds the x-y coordinates of the 48 US capitals (doesn't include Hawaii or Alaska).
+This input file is usually used for the Traveling Salesman Problem.

 To compile:
 g++ DTcode.C